rolling-scopes-school/tasks/tasks/nonograms/README.md

 - initially, `body` in the index.html file must be empty (only script tag is allowed), **all necessary elements are generated using JS**
 - the design should be adaptive (or responsive) from _(500px <= width)_.
 It is acceptable to change the appearance for the mobile version (for example, hide the buttons in the burger menu)
 - the default size of the frame is 5x5.
 The clues are given at the top and left side of the grid.
 The sequence of numbers must be logically arranged and help the player solve the nonogram
-- for player's field: every 5 cells in a rows and columns should be divided by divider (bold line).
+- for game field: every 5 cells in a rows and columns should be divided by divider (bold line).
 For clues: every 5 cells in a **rows** should be divided by divider (for left clues); every 5 cells in a **columns** should be divided by divider (for top clues).
-Clues should be divided from player's field by bold line.
+Clues should be divided from game field by bold line.
 - a player is able to fill in a cell in the grid, using left mouse-click.
 On a click event, trigger the functionality of changing the color of the grid to dark (black).
 When player clicks on dark cell - it will change to empty (white).
-- end game when players fill all **black** cells correctly according to the hints.
+- end game when players fill all **black** cells correctly according to the clues.
 On a successful game solution, display "Great!
 You have solved the nonogram!" (in case you missed stop-watch implementation)

 `Advanced:`